zw199502/starter-hugo-academic/content/publication/RAL_Feiyang/index.md

 ---
-title: "Learn to Teach: Sample-Efficient Privileged Learning for Humanoid Locomotion over Diverse Terrains"
+title: "Learn to Teach: Sample-Efficient Privileged Learning for Humanoid Locomotion Over Real-World Uneven Terrain"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here